 Barton students are given options to purchase books with the use of financial aid before the scheduled refund dates.
-Depending on the delivery method of the course the options for book purchases vary.
-However, in order to purchase books using financial aid students must be awarded financial aid and have all requested documents submitted before they can utilize the funds for the book purchase(s).
+Depending on the delivery method of the course, the options for book purchases vary.
+However, in order to purchase books using financial aid, students must be awarded financial aid and have all requested documents submitted before they can utilize the funds for the book purchase(s).
+Additionally, students must have given authorization for Barton to use their federal financial aid toward "non-allowable" charges such as books.

 Students are only given the option to purchase text books with financial aid if the student has enough funds to cover their direct costs to the college (Tuition, fees, housing, etc.) and has a remaining credit on their account.
 Any book purchases that the student then makes may not exceed the amount of credit that they have on their account.

-Students are notified of their options to purchase books via the award email, award letter and on the Barton Websites.
+Students are notified of their options to purchase books via the award email, award letter and on the Barton Website.

 On-Campus Book Purchases in Great Bend